 There are two general types of moving services: Full-service or self-packing.
 Whichever you choose, you can expect an on-site inspection for the estimate.
 Both services include loading and unloading of your property.

 Movers offer the basic package listed above, but they also have a wide range of additional services and cost factors to consider.

-- Unpacking – not included in most basic packages.
-This add-on helps speed up unpacking at your destination.
+- Unpacking: not included in most basic packages.
 You’ll need to be on-site to direct the operations.

-- Disassembling and reassembling furniture – for bulky or delicate furniture that would ship better in a more compact form.
-Movers will take your stuff apart and put it back together at your new home.
+- Disassemble and reassemble furniture: for bulky or delicate furniture that would ship better in a more compact form.
+They will take your stuff apart and put it back together at your new home.

-- Warehousing – if you’re looking to store your items for a brief period, moving companies often offer this as an additional service.
+- Warehousing: if you need to store your items for a brief period.

-However, if you go with a local, independent company for an interstate move, expect the same prices, service and insurance as you would from a professional company.
-Any differences in price or service is a red flag.
+If you go with a local company for an interstate move, expect the same prices, service and insurance as you would from a national company.
+Any difference in price or service is a red flag.

 - Do research.
-Reading this article is a good place to start.
+Reading this article is a great place to start.

 - Read reviews.
 Look online for recommendations and check out our directory and any local or national moving associations.

 - Get at least three estimates.
-Be sure to discard any with “low-ball” figures; this is a giant red flag of a moving scam.
+Be sure to discard any with “low-ball” figures; this could be a moving scam.